 Some businesses employ accountants to do so, but you may be shocked by the expense.

-Simply said, manual data entry is a major pain since it is time-consuming and prone to errors.
+Manual data entry is a major pain since it is time-consuming and prone to errors.

 Automation can assist online retailers with this issue by taking over the job.